AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

     ![](assets/add-existing-learning-content.png)
 4. Choose **Select**.

  The selected course content is added to the course from the repository.
+For a video overview, view [Add existing content to course](https://video.tv.adobe.com/v/3469537/aem-guides-learning-content?quality=12&learn=on)

 ## Remove content

-You can remove any topic from the course by selecting the **Options** menu for that specific topic and then selecting **Remove** as shown below.
+You can remove any topic from the course by selecting the **Options** menu for that specific topic and then selecting **Remove entry** as shown below.

 ![](assets/remove-learning-content.png)

+For a video overview, view [Remove content from course](https://video.tv.adobe.com/v/3475210/learning-content-aem-guides)

 ## Create course versions